Botanical Snow Storm in Montreal

 most renowned botanical artists.

-Before I knew it, Michel showed up.
+Before I knew it, Michel had shown up.
 After he checked out the Curtises, we hit the slippery, snow-stacked road again.
-But not before I found myself reflecting on the fact that it really pays for the Literary Tourist to keep his eyes open when visiting gardens or galleries or small museums.
-Though one doesn’t ordinarily associate these places with libraries, you just never know when you might run into a gem.
+But not before reflecting that it really pays for the Literary Tourist to keep his eyes open when visiting gardens or galleries or small museums.
+You might not ordinarily associate these places with libraries, but you just never know when you might run into a beauty.

-Our first stop after the Botanical Garden turned out to be our last.
+Our first stop after the botanical gardens turned out to be our last.
 After ploughing into the thick pile of snow that covered our eventual parking spot we browsed the Renaissance shop close-by without much success, and so headed back to the car in anticipation of our next stop.

 We couldn’t budge.
 The snow was now appreciable deeper.
 We ducked into a nearby depanneur and they gave us a shovel.
 Twenty minutes and a lot of rocking later we finally made it out.
-The roads were now really dangerous.
+The roads were now pretty dangerous.
+Or I should say, more dangerous.
 Visibility was close to zero, so we reluctantly decided to pack it in.

 Over subsequent months, as Spring sprang into Summer, Michel and I undertook numerous outings, to estate and library sales, and to various English and French bookstores in the Montreal area, including Le Livres Voyageur, on rue Belanger